alphagov/govuk-developer-docs/source/manual/debian-packaging.html.md

 GPG keys and passwords, and updating repositories is something that should be done ad-hoc rather than a regular schedule.

-Get our GPG secret key from the 2ndline password store:

     $ PASSWORD_STORE_DIR=~/govuk/deployment/pass/2ndline pass apt/key > apt-1.management.key

 Copy the `apt-1.management.key` file and import it on the aptly machine: